[metaslider id=2951] … Read More

-- Role based access control
+- Role-based access control

 - Policy automation

-- Enforcing Mobile security (BYOD)
+- Enforcement of mobile security (BYOD)

-- Proactive protection from Phishing and Malware
+- Proactive protection from phishing and malware

 - Block of communication to command and control servers

-The added benefits of a NAC include:
+Added benefits of a NAC include:

 - The ability to provide extended guest management, allowing visitors to access the internet with behavior monitoring